pacnpal/Pac-cogs/README.md

 To install the cogs in this repository, follow these steps:

-1. Ensure you have [RedBot](https://github.com/Cog-Creators/Red-DiscordBot) set up.
+1. Ensure you have [Red](https://github.com/Cog-Creators/Red-DiscordBot) set up.
-2. Add this repository to your RedBot instance:
+2. Add this repository to your Red instance:

     ```bash
     [p]repo add Pac-cogs https://github.com/pacnpal/Pac-cogs